Number and Rate of Arrests

 The FBI collects these data through the Uniform Crime Reporting (UCR) Program.

-- This table provides the number of arrests and the arrest rate per 100,000 inhabitants for the four geographic regions of the United States and for the Nation as a whole.
+- This table provides the number of persons arrested and the arrest rate per 100,000 inhabitants for the four regions of the United States and for the Nation

-- The data used in creating this table were from all law enforcement agencies submitting 12 months of complete arrest data for 2006.
+- The data used in creating this table were from all law enforcement agencies submitting 12 months of arrest data for 2007.

 East North Central